quickredfox/node-prompt/README.md

 This variation is much more flexible, and is the recommended way to use Prompt for anything more than a single question.

+## Bone-Picking:

+Make a github issue and/or pull, write something (even a test that breaks Prompt) and request that I pull.

 ## Authors: